 - Despite being a Minister, I did not follow a three-line whip and refused to vote for a motion that would effectively approve of ‘No Deal’.

 The House of Commons has demonstrated on numerous occasions that it will not accept ‘No Deal’.
 However, the real question which must be resolved is what ‘No Deal’ is replaced with.
 This is because ‘No Deal’ is the legal default unless replaced by something else.

-There are three ways to avoid ‘No Deal’.
+There are only three ways to avoid ‘No Deal’.
 Approve a deal, revoke Article 50, or extend Article 50.
-For my own part, I was one of few Conservative MPs to vote for the motion entitled ‘revocation instead of No Deal’, I have voted for extension twice, and a deal three times.
+I am one of only eight MPs to have voted for all three of these options.
+I voted for the motion entitled ‘revocation instead of No Deal’, I have voted for extension twice, and for a deal three times.

 I shall continue to keep my promise to my constituents and oppose ‘No Deal’ and a ‘Hard Brexit’ and I will continue to make this case to whomever is our next Prime Minister.